 The online course if free, you just need to register first.
 One of the sections deals with merging data into wide and long format.
 Please take a look at the worksheet (which guides you step by step through the process) and the accompanying do file and log file.
 If after doing that you still have questions, please let us know.

 Searching the user forum can be useful in finding answers to questions which are similar, such as in this issue https://iserredex.essex.ac.uk/support/issues/1648

-Updated by Parth Pandya 2 months ago
+Updated by Parth Pandya over 1 year ago

 Thanks for your reply.
 I have been able to merge waves into long format as my message above (I can see two rows for each pidp in Data Editor of STATA).
 My specific query was that my variables are not aligning i.e. there are significant missing variables for one row compared to the other.
 This is because variables are different in the jk_ main survey wave and the cg_ COVID-19 study wave.
 Is there a way to fix this?

 In the screenshot below you can see missing values indicated by a .